dustinpfister/blog_posts/_posts/lodash_keyby.md

 console.log(keyed.a1.price); // 9
 ```

-the lodash keyby method is not one of the most compelling methods in lodash to warrant the need to continue using it.
+The lodash keyby method is not one of the most compelling methods in lodash to warrant the need to continue using it.
 I can not say that I find myself doing this sort of thing often and when I need to it is not so hard to just go ahead and do so with just a few javaScript built in features.

 ### 2.2 - The Object keys method to help work with collections